mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

-## "Everyone just gives us their admin password"
+## Getting over the 3PL hump

 My top priority right now is to transition TinyPilot's fulfillment to a third-party logistics (3PL) vendor.
 The 3PL's job is to keep finished products in a warehouse and then, pick, pack, and ship products when orders arrive.

+Transitioning to a 3PL is a challenge because TinyPilot's fulfillment staff is working at nearly 100% capacity to build devices and fulfill orders as quickly as they come in.

+## "Everyone just gives us their admin password"

 It's turning out to be harder than I thought to integrate with 3PLs.
 Our eCommerce platform is Shopify, one of the most popular platforms in the US.
 I thought surely that every 3PL would have an easy